 Decide on a business name.

 Here comes the legal stuff!
 Depending on your country’s legal requirement, you may need to register your business.
 Decide on a business name and build your logo and branding around that name.
+But while you’re on it, let your branding be your great personality and your skillsets!

 Design a pricing structure.